LiorSinai/liorsinai.github.io/_posts/2021-06-05-advanced-collisions.md

 In my group of friends there is a day where seven people share a birthday, but none where six do.
 So I cannot include this probability in my calculation, which the calculation in the previous section does.

-The probability of drawing from a distribution is a difficult problem.
-One of the areas where it is well studied is [poker][wiki_poker].
-In poker it is very important to know the probability of drawing a hand of cards given the known distribution of cards in the whole deck.
+The probability of drawing from a distribution is a tricky problem.
+One applications is calculating probabilities of hands in [poker][wiki_poker].

 [wiki_poker]: https://en.wikipedia.org/wiki/Poker_probability

-It is much simpler and quicker to run Monte Carlo simulations, as I did in my [previous post][BirthdayProblem].
+It is simpler and quicker to run Monte Carlo simulations, as I did in my [previous post][BirthdayProblem].
 Here is a comparison of running 1,000 and 10,000 trials per point compared to the true graph:

 <figure class="post-figure" id="probability_graphs">
 <img class="img-80"